-CCHS REMAINS ON EXTENDED SCHOOL CLOSURE DUE TO COVID-19. ~ Please contact staff members via email or telephone.
-School Staff will be checking their email and voicemail regularly. ~ FREE GRAB-N-GO Breakfast & Lunch for all children ages 1 to 18, Monday through Friday between 12:00 - 2:00 ~ For up to date school reopening information follow us on Twitter CCHS@CulverCityHS, the CCHS Website and the CCUSD website ~ REMAIN SAFE & HEALTHY CCUSD COMMUNITY.
+FREE GRAB-N-GO SUMMER LUNCH---June 14 to August 13, Monday through Friday, 12:00 - 1:15, Serving ALL children 1 to 18 years old ~ For up to date school reopening information please follow us on Twitter CCHS@CulverCityHS, the CCHS Website and the CCUSD website ~ REMAIN SAFE & HEALTHY CCUSD COMMUNITY.

 Culver City High School believes that personal integrity is basic to all achievement.
 Students will reach their full potential only by being honest with themselves and with others.